TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 18/Genesis 18.10.md

 ---

-And he said, I will certainly return unto thee when the season cometh round; and, lo, Sarah thy wife shall have a son.
-And Sarah heard in the tent door, which was behind him.
+He said, "I will certainly return to you when the season comes round.
+Behold, Sarah your wife will have a son."
+Sarah heard in the tent door, which was behind him.